 - My Cauliflower Taco Crumbles

 - Any of the new burger crumble products in the store

 Whatever you use, prepare your onions, bell peppers, and garlic first...

-Once you’re veggies are nice and translucent, then add in your meat substitute and cooked until heated through, mixing well.
+Once your veggies are nice and translucent, then add in your meat substitute and cook until heated through, mixing well.